hassan-pmp/pmp/til.md

 	- Your family members
 	- Your close friends and/or partner
 - Wearable technologies can track heart rate, blood oxygen levels, sleeping patterns, movement patterns, stress levels, etc. Some can track your heart rate variability (HRV), the variation in the time interval between heartbeats, which can be influenced by stress, lack of sleep, fitness levels, nutrition, age, and genetics.
 Tracking your HRV over time shows how well you are recovering.
 Low HRV is a predictor of reduced resilience, burnout, and cardiovascular disease.
+- “Your first and foremost job as a leader is to take charge of your own energy and then help to orchestrate the energy of those around you.”
+Peter Drucker.
+-